Dennis Nilsen: Trial and sentence

 The second psychiatrist to testify for the defence, Patrick Gallwey, diagnosed Nilsen with a "borderline, false-self as if pseudo-normal, narcissistic personality disorder", with occasional outbreaks of schizoid disturbances that Nilsen managed most of the time to keep at bay; Gallwey stated that, in episodic breakdowns, Nilsen became predominantly schizoid—acting in an impulsive, violent and sudden manner.
 Gallwey further added that someone suffering from these episodic breakdowns is most likely to disintegrate under circumstances of social isolation.
 In effect, Nilsen was not guilty of "malice aforethought".
 Upon cross-examination, Green largely focused upon the degree of awareness shown by Nilsen and his ability to make decisions.
 Gallwey conceded that Nilsen was intellectually aware of his actions, but stressed that, due to his personality disorder, Nilsen did not appreciate the criminal nature of what he had done.

 On 31 October, the prosecution called Paul Bowden to testify in rebuttal of the psychiatrists who had testified for the defence.
 Prior to Nilsen's trial, Bowden had interviewed the defendant on sixteen separate occasions in interviews totalling over fourteen hours.
 Over two days, Bowden testified that, although he found Nilsen to be abnormal in a colloquial sense, he had concluded Nilsen to be a manipulative person who had been capable of forming relationships, but had forced himself to objectify people.
 Refuting the testimony of MacKeith and Gallwey, Bowden further testified he had found no evidence of maladaptive behaviour, and that Nilsen suffered from no disorder of the mind.

 Following the closing arguments of both prosecution and defence, the jury retired to consider their verdict on 3 November 1983.
-The following day, the jury returned with a majority verdict of guilty upon six counts of murder and one of attempted murder, with a unanimous verdict of guilty in relation to the attempted murder of Nobbs.
+The following day, having deliberated for over twelve hours, the jury returned with a majority verdict of guilty upon six counts of murder and one of attempted murder, with a unanimous verdict of guilty in relation to the attempted murder of Nobbs.
 Croom-Johnson sentenced Nilsen to life imprisonment with a recommendation that he serve a minimum of 25 years' imprisonment.